Safest Cutting Board: A Guide to Kitchen Hygiene

 Hardwood cutting boards, particularly those made from dense, tight-grained woods like maple, walnut, cherry, and teak, are often considered a top choice.
 These woods possess natural antimicrobial properties, thanks to compounds like tannins and lignins, which help inhibit bacterial growth.
 Hardwood is also remarkably gentle on knife blades, preserving their sharpness over time, and can exhibit “self-healing” properties where minor cuts close up.

 However, hardwood boards are porous and require proper maintenance.
 They should be regularly conditioned with food-safe mineral oil or beeswax to prevent drying, cracking, and warping.
-While excellent for general food preparation, some experts recommend extra caution and rigorous cleaning if used for raw meats, as deep grooves can still trap juices and bacteria.
-It’s important to note that sealing hardwood extensively can sometimes negate its natural ability to trap and neutralize bacteria within its fibers, making it behave more like plastic.
+While excellent for general food preparation, some experts recommend extra caution and rigorous cleaning if used for raw meats, as deep grooves can still trap juices and bacteria. sealing hardwood extensively can sometimes negate its natural ability to trap and neutralize bacteria within its fibers, making it behave more like plastic.

 Bamboo